turingschool/front-end-curriculum/lessons/module-1/js-data-types-variables-conditionals.md

 #### 2. Interpolation

 Another way of adding values to strings is through **template literals**.
 Template literals are special strings that allow us to _interpolate_ information.
-They use back ticks instead of normal quotes and use a combination of a dollar sign followed by curly braces. ie. ``${quantity} ${mythicalCreature}``
+They use back ticks instead of normal quotes and use a combination of a dollar sign followed by curly braces. ie. ``${quantity} ${mythicalCreature}`` Note: The back tick can be found on the key next to the number 1 on your keyboard (it shares a key with ~).

 We can interpolate HTML tags, text, numbers, and variable values.
 Let's revisit our example above to create a more readable phrase as the value of our creatureCount variable: